jneug/typst-mantys/src/util/author.typ

   smallcaps(last.join(" "))
 }

-/// Show full author information, see also @@name.
+/// Show full author information, see also `name`.
 ///
 /// - ..first (str, none): The first and middle names.
 /// - last (str, array): The last names.